C-Omkar/200122042_Open_Source_Task/README.md

 1. An image classifier that classifies planes, cars and bikes, or any image categories I feed it.
 2. A project that uses sentimental text analysis to classify movie review as positive or negative.
-The movie reviews were fed to it through a kaggle dataset of IMDB Reviews
+The movie reviews were fed to it through a kaggle dataset of IMDB Reviews.

+I have some interest in game development too, I have used blender a fair amount to edit my youtube videos and create thumbnails.
+Overall I have yet to explore all verticals, but I am extremely enthusiastic about ML/AI and Game Development in particular.